 Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples

 The Long-Term Projects component of Creating, Knowing and Sharing funds First Nations, Inuit and Métis professional artists, cultural carriers, arts/cultural professionals, groups, collectives and arts/culture organizations.
-Grants provide support for any combination of eligible Creating, Knowing and Sharing activities for projects lasting between 1 and 3 years.
+Grants provide support for any combination of eligible Creating, Knowing and Sharing activities for projects lasting more than 1 year, up to 3 years.

 First-time applicants are strongly encouraged to speak to a Program Officer to determine project eligibility before applying.